voteagora/agora-near/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Environment Variables

-* *NEXT_PUBLIC_FORK_NODE_URL* - The URL of an optional node, most likely a fork, for testing purposes.
-Leave blank to use alchemy.

 ## About this repo

 You will find a mix of different styles at work in this repo.
 We are a small team and will be settling on standards in the coming months as we move more and more of the multi-tennant / instance style of Agora, into one codebase.